anmolpradhan556/expenstracker-gsheet-api/README.md

 # expensetracker

-A simple expense tarcker app using google sheet API.
+A simple expense tracker app using google sheet API.

 # Technology Stacks Used